CamCove-Crichton/Whiskey-d_Away/README.md

 - Created the categories model and the tours model to be able to store the tours and have them have a category as the foreign key
 - Added in the tour experience offerings to the database through the admin panel with the help from ChatGPT for the content & uploaded images for all the tour offerings
 - Added some custom validations by adding a validators file to have the validation functions for my tour model separate from the model itself to keep it cleaner and more maintable
+- Created a all_tours view to query the database for all the objects in the tours model and assign it to a variable, and added it to the context for the returned render
+- Added a urls.py file for the tours app, and wired it up to the main project urls

 ### Future Developments